darrenjw/metagenomics/TaxaAbundance.md

 Note that the `vegan` package is a large package with a great deal of useful functionality.
 It is well-documented, with several vignettes, so these form a good starting point for further study.

 Note finally that there are other available methods for species richness estimation, and some of these are implemented in other R packages on CRAN.
 For example, the package `breakaway` implements some methods recently proposed in the literature.
-If this package is installed (`install.packages("breakaway")`), we can use it as follows.
+If this package is installed (if not, `install.packages("breakaway")`), we can use it as follows.

 ```r
 library(breakaway)